 Opening Times: Open 10am-6pm during British Summer Time, and 10am-4pm during Greenwich Mean Time - see more details.

 Parking: No parking on site but charged public parking, not managed by English Heritage, is available close by at the railway station or in the town centre.
-There is very limited on-street parking on White Hill.
+There is very limited on-street parking on White Hill and nearby streets but please park with consideration for residents and other road users.

 Access: The main path into and through the Castle is surfaced with gravel but is suitable for buggies and wheelchairs.
 There are some steps up onto the earthworks.